deltachat/deltachat-pages/en/legacy-move.md

 ### Optional Steps

-If you are using the email for chatting only, and not using another email app for that address beside Delta Chat, the following steps are not needed.
+If you are using the email address for chatting only, and not using another email app for that address beside Delta Chat, the following steps are not needed.

-**Only if you share the same email** for chatting and classic usage, which is discouraged since some time, the encrypted messages in the Inbox may be annoying.
+**Only if you share the same email address** for chatting and classic usage, which is discouraged since some time, the encrypted messages in the Inbox may be annoying.